 The way you present online needs to be professional, approachable, and relevant to your industry.
 Your brand needs to be consistent across all platforms including social, email, and advertising.
 It’s how your visitors remember you.

 Engaging Design - Your home page needs to not only draw visitors further into your website visually, but also keep them mentally engaged…it needs to be interesting, and interactive.
 Like a roadmap, people enjoy knowing they are on the right path as they navigate though your information.
-Any mental or emotional friction will cause people to leave - eg. hard to find elements, illogical order or content, confusion of any sort, slow to load page.
+Any mental or emotional friction will cause people to leave - eg. hard to find elements, illogical order or content, confusion of any sort.